paciox/fara/README.md

 fara-cli --task "whats the weather in new york now"
 ```

 To try Fara-7B inside Magentic-UI, please follow the instructions here [Magentic-UI + Fara-7B](https://github.com/microsoft/magentic-ui/blob/main/README.md#fara-7b).
-You will need to serve the model as before, but instead of fara-cli you can use Magentic-UI which has a nice UI.
+You will need to serve the model as before, but instead of fara-cli you can use Magentic-UI which has a nice UI (see video demos below).

 Notes: